Good Design + Good Deeds = Huckberry’s Online Shop for Men

 Don Draper knows best

 Andy and Richard’s focus on design and supporting small, socially focused artisans reminds us in some ways of BeGood – fellow San Franciscans, Huckberry vendors and DesignGood family members.
 And similar to BeGood, Huckberry’s first focus is on quality and simplicity, which they convey through their use of storytelling.
 Rather than a regular online store, Huckberry is more like a really, really awesome online journal that just happens to have a well- stocked e-commerce shop.
-This makes for a killer shopping experience, both for guys shopping for themselves and ladies looking for Valentine’s Day gifts (we’d recommend this, this and this).
+This makes for a killer shopping experience, both for guys shopping for themselves and ladies looking for Valentine’s Day gifts.
 Of course, bringing these aspects together was completely intentional and done so through the power of (wait for it) design: “We’re storytellers at heart, and design — whether it’s the layout of an email or product page on our website — allows us to capture the essence of the stories we’re telling and relay it in the simplest way possible,” Andy says.
 “As Don Draper said, ‘Make it simple but significant.’
 That’s what we strive for.”

 On Vendor Curation and Giving Back